 Founder of Box Space Co-working Malmö

-If you are looking for a place to work, to be inspired and to belong you should have a look at our space and meet our members.
-We’ll be happy to show you around!
+Are you looking for a place to work, to be inspired and to belong?
+Have a look at our space and meet our members.
+We’ll be happy to give you a tour!